Keeping Up with Focus Chemistry

 Reaction Kinetics Part 5: Half Life – The Application

 Most A Level H2 Chemistry students have no problem determining the half life of reactants in a reaction.
-A good proportion, however, might have issues with half lives of products.
-Let’s...
+A good proportion, however, might have issues with half lives of...
 Read More

 Reaction Kinetics Part 4: Half Life – The Theory